Alice Cashel: Republican activism

 Cashel's brother in law James O'Mara became a member of the first Dáil Éireann in Jan 1919.
-Later in the year he was once more sent to the US to work with DeValera and she was to run his new oyster business and to lay low for a while.
+Later in the year he was once more sent to the US to work with DeValera and she was to run his new oyster business and to lie low for a while.

 Her identity was well known to the police locally who were concerned she would land guns from America.
 The house was raided during this time.
 However Cashel was mostly working on a thesis about holy wells and several confiscated documents were purely about this.
 She was arrested and help in jail for a week or so during the time in Galway.

 County Councillor and Council Vice-Chairman

 As a result of her incarceration Cashel was co-opted as a Sinn Féin member of Galway County Council in June 1920.
 On 7 June 1920 she was co-opted onto Clifden District Council.
 She was immediately elected as vice-chairman of Galway County Council on 19 June 1920, a position she retained until 1921.
 By March 1921 she was acting Chairman of the Council due to the arrest of the Chairman George Nicholl.

 She also reformed a branch of the Volunteers and gave them their orders.
 One of their duties was to get the poteen trade under control in the area.

 Eventually her home was raided by the Black and Tans.
 Cashel escaped and made her way to Dublin.
 Once there the family business had reason to send her to France where she was able to confer with Seán T. O'Kelly in Paris.
 Cashel returned to Galway where she over turned an agreement known as the Galway resolution which had repudiated the authority of the Dail.
 Cashel was arrested in January when she tried to attend a council meeting.
 Dr Ada English was also arrested on the same day, 19 January 1921.
 They were imprisoned with Anita MacMahon, of Achill.
 Cashel was detained until 25 July 1921.